VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Log queries with execution time exceeding this value.
 Zero disables slow query logging.
 See also -search.logQueryMemoryUsage (default 5s)
   -search.maxConcurrentRequests int
      The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores, while many concurrently executed requests may require high amounts of memory.
 See also -search.maxQueueDuration and -search.maxMemoryPerQuery (default 16)
+  -search.maxDeleteSeries int
+     The maximum number of time series, which can be deleted using /api/v1/admin/tsdb/delete_series.
+This option allows limiting memory usage (default 1000000)
   -search.maxExportDuration duration
      The maximum duration for /api/v1/export call (default 720h0m0s) -search.maxExportSeries int